 - Operational risk

 - External risk

 - Environment risk

 Corporate reputation will continue to be an extremely important topic for organizations in the near future.
 With constant changes in risk management, technology, and risks in general, organizations will constantly have to evaluate and monitor the impact of risk challenges on their reputation.
 Based on recent developments, more transparent reporting may be necessary in valuing the reputation of organizations.
 All of these things add up to corporate reputation being a huge asset with responsibility to manage for the years to come.

-Click below to download the article.
+Click below to register to download the article.